 \section{Additional data}

 This section contains some additional results that support the conclusions in the main text.
-Fig.~\ref{fig:z_angle_distribution} shows the distribution of the angle $\theta_{3,j}$ associated to the Hamiltonian~(\ref{eq:h3}) in the QAOA protocol.
-As claimed in Sections~\ref{sec:ising_model}-\ref{sec:relation}, these angles tend to be close to $0$ or $\frac{\pi}{2}$, which is clearly seen in the figure when $j$ (and consequently $p$) is sufficiently large.
+Fig.~\ref{fig:angle_distribution} shows the distribution of the angles $\theta_{j,1}$ associated to the ``interacting" part of the Hamiltonian, i.e., $H_1$ in Eq.~(\ref{eq:h3}) in the QAOA protocol.
+As claimed in Sections~\ref{sec:ising_model}-\ref{sec:relation}, these angles tend to be close to $0$ or $\frac{\pi}{2}$, which is clearly seen in the figure for all the models considered in this paper.

-In Figures~\ref{fig:fm8_heatmaps} and \ref{fig:afm8_heatmaps}, we compare the heat maps depicting the QAOA infidelity across the phase diagrams of the FM and the AFM Ising models, respectively, for different protocol durations $p$.
-Comparing these heat maps to that of interaction distance in Fig.~\ref{fig:4hmap}, we can clearly see that the correlation between QAOA and interaction distance is most pronounced at $p=\frac{N}{2}$.
-In light of our analysis in Sec.~\ref{sec:relation}, this makes sense because we know that $p=\frac{N}{2}$ is necessary to prepare the free Ising ground state ($h_z=0$).
-Moreover, we see that $1-f$ decreases monotonically as $p$ increases; this is also expected, as in the limit $p \to \infty$ we expect to be able to exactly prepare the states, as explained in Section~\ref{sec:ising_model}.

-Finally, we compute the Pearson correlation coefficients for the data in Fig.~\ref{fig:3ising_heatmaps} and plot them in Fig.~\ref{fig:pearson_r}.
-As in Section~\ref{sec:ising_model}, these seem to peak around $p = \frac{N}{2}$.
-We see that the Pearson coefficient peaks around $p=\frac{N}{2}$.
-For the FM and AFM Ising models, the coefficient remains high across the plotted range of $p$.